nupac/nupac/docs/DESIGN.md

 ## Default path
-`scripts` subdirectory in the Nushell's config folder.
+`nupac` subdirectory in the Nushell's config folder.
 Type `$nu.config-path|path dirname` in your shell to find it.

 ## Cache index
 By default, the cache index refreshes after a day from previous download.